pgroonga/pgroonga.github.io/reference/commands/pgroonga-primary-maintainer.md

 ## Notices

-If PostgreSQL is 15 or higher, please use [the `pgroonga_wal_resource_manager` modules][pgroonga-wal-resource-manager].
+If PostgreSQL is 15 or higher, please use [the `pgroonga_wal_resource_manager` module][pgroonga-wal-resource-manager].
 Using that module is a better way to suppress the size of the WAL.

 ## Summary